-Net cash used in investing activities was \$377.9 million and \$339.5 million for the nine month periods ended October 30, 2021 and October 31, 2020, respectively, and was related to our capital expenditures.
-Our capital expenditures include costs to build, expand, and improve distribution centers (primarily related to the ongoing construction of our Brookshire, Texas distribution center); open new stores and improve existing stores; and for various other expenditures related to our information technology systems, buying and corporate offices.
+Net cash used in investing activities was \$243.3 million and \$254.4 million for the six month periods ended July 30, 2022 and July 31, 2021, respectively, and was related to our capital expenditures.
+Our capital expenditures include costs to build, expand, and improve distribution centers, open new stores and improve existing stores, and for various other expenditures related to our information technology systems, and buying and corporate offices.
+The decrease in cash used in investing activities for the six month period ended July 30, 2022, compared to the same period in the prior year, was primarily driven by lower expenditures related to the construction of our Brookshire, Texas distribution center, which opened in the first quarter of fiscal 2022.

-Capital expenditures for fiscal 2021 are projected to be approximately \$550 million.
-Our planned capital expenditures are expected to be used for continued construction of our Brookshire, Texas distribution center, costs for fixtures and leasehold improvements to open planned new Ross and dd's DISCOUNTS stores, investments in certain information technology systems, and for various other needed expenditures related to our stores, distribution centers, buying, and corporate offices.
+Capital expenditures for fiscal 2022 are currently projected to be approximately \$735 million.
+Our planned capital expenditures for fiscal 2022 are expected to be used for investments in our supply chain to support long-term growth, including construction of our next distribution center, costs for fixtures and leasehold improvements to open planned new Ross and dd's DISCOUNTS stores, investments in certain information technology systems, and for various other needed expenditures related to our stores, distribution centers, and buying and corporate offices.
 We expect to fund capital expenditures with available cash.